Aladdin30/whisperX_Diarization/README.md

 Speaker Diarization is the process of partitioning an audio stream containing human speech into homogeneous segments according to the identity of each speaker.

+- This is a Part of output:

+Speaker: SPEAKER_02

+Text:  What do you know about logic?

+Speaker: SPEAKER_02

+Text: Yeah.

+Speaker: SPEAKER_02

+Text: Come on.

+Speaker: SPEAKER_02

+Text: Go ahead.

 the origonal repo :https://github.com/m-bain/whisperX